neuefische/wd-flipped-classroom-curriculum/sessions/git-branches-and-prs/README.md

 ## Learning objectives

-- [ ] why the following concepts are important for collaboration.
 - [ ] what git branches are and how to use them.
 - [ ] what Pull Requests are and how to use them.
+- [ ] how branches and pull requests facilitate collaboration.

 ---